sajtosM/playlist-o-matic/README.md

 # Playlist-o-matic

 Playlist-o-matic is a tool designed to automate the creation and categorization of YouTube playlists.
-It uses AI models to summarize YouTube videos and categorize them based on their content (well title at the moment).
+It uses AI models to summarize YouTube videos and categorize them based on their content (title at the moment).

 ## Features